Driving NYC to Boston with kids?

 Exit 36B (Northbound) or Exit 36B (Southbound) on I-95 RI

-๐ Website: Providence Children’s Museum
+Visiting Info: Providence Children’s Museum

-Why Providence Childrenโs Museum is a Great Stop Along I-95:
+Why Providence Children’s Museum is a Great Stop Along I-95:

 This colorful, hands-on museum is packed with creative ways for little ones to play.